bogadrian/gatsby-final/src/posts/the-most-reactish-error.md

 Usually, the async operations happens in an useEffect hook, but this does not matter!

 To clean whatever we are doing asynchronously in that component and let it die in peace, we “must” tell to that asynchronous operation to stop, no matter if it is still pending!

 How can we do this?

 Well, the article cited above explain it is a good way!

 Just to resume: Sometimes an unsubscribe function is available to us by the asynchronous code we run, as for example a Firebase auth operation!

-Some other time is up to us to create a Boolean, first declared as true when the async operation starts, then clean it up in an useEffect hook cleaning return function by setting it to false, so the async operation is stopped!
+Some other times is up to us to create a Boolean, first declared as true when the async operation starts, then clean it up in an useEffect hook cleaning return function by setting it to false, so the async operation is stopped!

 I hope this explanation helps someone as I wish something like this would have helped me in the beginning of my reactish journey!